AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 MPPAHost Credentials on the other hand, are configurable.
 We recommend using the generic credentials, which are assured to be valid!<br/>
 Remember : Admin{SiteCode}, Pass{SiteCode}
 <br/><br/>
 There is an LED-Type button which indicates if the MPPAClient service is running.
-Not if it is working correctly, only if it is running.
+Not if RevoPAY is working correctly, only if the service is running.
 <br/>
 There is also an advanced option button, which enables certain other fields to be completed, such as timeouts or blob-configuration.
 <br/><br/>